monirhossain776/rnginx/README.md

-Embed Heatmaps YouTube video in Ultralytics Docs (#7129)
+Add line counting and circular heatmaps in Ultralytics Solutions (#7113)